tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 Elephants live in tightly-bonded female-led herds.
 This is led by the oldest and often largest female in the herd, called a matriarch.
 Herds usually consist of 8-100 individuals, depending on terrain and family size.
 When a calf is born, it is raised and protected by the whole matriarchal herd.

 > [!question] Using the graphs,  provide at least 2 pieces of evidence to support claim
-> Those with siblings tend to have larger standard
+> Those with siblings tend to have larger standard body mass implying better fitness.

 Elephants are K species.
 Did you know that they are pregnant for 18-22 months??
 How might this slow the conservation effort to save elephants?